ibm-cloud-docs/openwhisk/actions_web.md

 | `statusCode` | A valid HTTP status code.
 If body content is present, the default is `200 OK`.
 If no body content is present, the default is `204 No Content`. |
 | `body` | A string that is either plain text, a JSON object or array, or a base64 encoded string for binary data.
 The body is considered empty if it is `null`, the empty string `""`, or undefined.
 The default is an empty body. |

 The [controller](/docs/openwhisk?topic=cloud-functions-about#about_controller) passes any action-specified headers, status code, or body to the HTTP client that terminates the request or response.
 If the `Content-Type` header is not declared in the action result's `headers`, the body is interpreted as `application/json` for non-string values and `text/html` otherwise.
-If the `Content-Type` header is defined, the controller determines whether the response is binary data or plain text and decodes the string using a base64 decoder as needed.
+If the `Content-Type` header is defined, the controller determines whether the response is binary data or plain text and decodes the string by using a base64 decoder as needed.
 If the body isn't decoded correctly, an error is returned to the client.

 The owner of the web action owns all of the activations records, and incurs the cost of running the action in the system regardless of how the action was invoked.
 {: note}

 #### Protected parameters
-Action parameters are protected and can only be changed by updating your action.
+Action parameters are protected and can be changed only by updating your action.
 Parameters are automatically finalized to enable web actions.
+{: shortdesc}

 ```
 ibmcloud fn action create /<namespace>/demo/hello hello.js --parameter name Jane --web true
 ```
 {: pre}

 The result of these changes is that the `name` is bound to `Jane` and cannot be overridden by query or body parameters because of the final annotation.
 This design secures the action against query or body parameters that try to change this value whether by accident or intentionally.

 ### Performing an HTTP redirect by using a web action
 {: #http_redirect}
 You might use this feature in a web application to redirect a user to the new version of your site.
+{: shortdesc}

 **Before you begin**
 Create the `demo` package and `hello` web action by completing the steps in [Creating a web action](#actions_web_example).

+This example web action redirects your browser to the [{{site.data.keyword.openwhisk_short}} dashboard](https://cloud.ibm.com/openwhisk/){: external}.
 To create a web action that performs an HTTP redirect:

 1. Save the code as `hello.js`.